 - your U.S. Social Security number

-This process can take a day or two to complete.
-It is important that you don't start working or training before you're authorized to do so by the Student Employment Office.
+Once you have all of the specific documents, please email Debra Lively at DebraLively@pointloma.edu to schedule an appointment to complete the legal forms as described.
+This process can take several days to complete.
+It is important that you do not start working or training before you're authorized by the Student Employment Office.

-The W-4 and I-9 forms only need to be filled out once, the very first time you work on campus.
-After that if you get a new job on campus you will only need to fill out the Student Employment Authorization Form.
+The W-4 and I-9 forms are only filled out once when you obtain your first on-campus position.
+After that, if you acquire a new job on campus, you will only need to complete the Student Employment Authorization Form.

 If you are planning to work on campus you will be required to have an American Social Security number.
 In order to apply for this number you need to have a job on campus.
 This sounds like a bit confusing but it works in the end.
 Here is the process to follow:

-- Start all the necessary paperwork.
-In the Student Employment Office you will need to complete the Student Employment Authorization form, I-9 and W-4 as stated above.
-You will be given a letter signed by the Student Employment Coordinator verifying that you will be working on campus.
+- Start all the necessary paperwork with Debra Lively of the Student Employment Office.
+Please email Debra at DebraLively@pointloma.edu to schedule an appointment.
+You will need to bring the Student Employment Authorization form, and then will start filling out the I-9 and W-4 as stated above.
+Debra will give you a signed letter verifying that you will be working on campus.
 This letter is called a Designated School Official (DSO) letter.
-You will need to take this letter to the Social Security office when you apply for your Social Security number.
+You will need to take this letter to the Social Security Office when you apply for your Social Security number.

-- Go to the Social Security office.
-You will need to take:
+- When you visit the Social Security Office, you will need to take:

 - A Passport

 - Letter From Employer Verifying On Campus Employment

 You will apply for the Social Security number.
 Then within the next few days you will need to call the Social Security Office at 1-800-772-1213 and they will give you your Social Security number.
 You won't receive your Social Security number the same day as you apply for it.
 Please remember you need to plan for this process to take some time before you can be approved to start working after you have obtained the on-campus position.